humhei/FCSWatch/README.md

 e.g `project cracker`, `file watcher`, mailbox group for concurrrent, and so on )

 ### FcsWatch.Binary (Ref FcsWatch.Core)
- It compile fsharp codes to .dll and .pdb (binary) **No** webhoook currrently supported(No reason to send a dll and pdb) Because it stop the whole application and replace the `.dll` and `.pdb` and then rerun application (This will make application debuggable and cross-projects compiling)
+It compile fsharp codes to .dll and .pdb
+And then stop the whole application and replace the `.dll` and `.pdb` and then rerun application

 ### FcsWatch-Porta (Ref FcsWatch.Core)
 It is  ported from [FSharp.Compiler.PortaCode](https://github.com/fsprojects/FSharp.Compiler.PortaCode)